catcatcat8/mixbytes-audit/README.md

 #### 1. Veto manipulations

 ##### Description
-If the private key of some `VetoNFT` holder would be exposed or at least one NFT would fall into the wrong hands, any proposal can be vetoed by the attacker at any time.
-Also, even if the proposal has been accepted but not executed yet, any NFT holder can veto it.
+If the private key of any `VetoNFT` holder would be exposed or at least one NFT would fall into the wrong hands, an attacker can veto any proposal at any time (if it is not expired and executed yet).
+Also, even if a proposal has been accepted but not executed yet, any NFT holder can veto it.

 ##### Recommendation
-Consider adding multisig or voting pattern for the functionality of veto.
-If this option is not suitable consider transferring the NFT from holder, this limits number of times vetoed.
-Also there is possibility to add veto role to access control contract.
+Consider adding multisig or voting pattern for veto functionality.
+If this option is not suitable consider transferring the NFT from the holder when vetoing, it will limit the number veto times.
+Also there is a possibility to add veto role to the access control contract.

 Consider veto forbiddance if the `proposal.isQuorumReached()` returns true.